Employing High-Dimensional RIS Information for RIS-aided Localization Systems: Introduction

 \section{Introduction}

-The advent of sixth-generation (6G) Internet of Things (IoT) wireless networks emphasizes the importance of enhanced localization accuracy, which challenges us to innovate and rethink existing localization methods.
+The advent of sixth-generation (6G) Internet of Things (IoT) wireless networks \cite{Lu} emphasizes the importance of enhanced localization accuracy, which challenges us to innovate and rethink existing localization methods.
 In this context, reconfigurable intelligent surfaces (RIS) have emerged as a pivotal technology, significantly enhancing localization precision \cite{Cunhua1}.
 RIS offers an efficient and cost-effective alternative to conventional base stations (BS) \cite{Wu1}, providing enhanced connectivity, especially in the harsh environment.
 Additionally, the slim and adaptable feature of RIS is ideal for integration within urban infrastructure, meeting the demands of 6G networks \cite{Zhi3}.
 These advantages have sparked extensive contributions in the area of RIS-aided localization.

 RIS-aided localization algorithms are primarily divided into two categories: the \emph{two-step method} \cite{Shubo,Xing} and the \emph{fingerprint-based method} \cite{WuFingerprint}.
 The \emph{two-step method} focuses on estimating parameters like angle of arrival (AoA) and time of arrival (ToA), using geometric relationships to determine location \cite{huang2018deep}.
 On the other hand, the \emph{fingerprint-based method} \cite{3DCNN} operates by creating a database of pre-recorded signal characteristics, such as received signal strength (RSS), and then compares real-time signals with this database to identify a location.
-Building upon these two methods, research on algorithm design for RIS-aided localization has been studied extensively, exploring a range of applications and perspectives.
-This includes multi-user scenarios \cite{Kamran2, WuFingerprint}, multi-RIS \cite{Wu2RIS}, near-field conditions \cite{Shubo,Xing}, and sidelink applications \cite{chen2023multirisenabled}.
+Building upon these two methods, research on algorithm design for RIS-aided localization has been studied extensively, exploring a range of applications and perspectives. { This encompasses various specialized scenarios: multi-user localization employing deep learning techniques \cite{Kamran2, WuFingerprint}, enhanced localization performance under multi-RIS conditions \cite{Wu2RIS}, specific algorithms for near-field scenarios \cite{Shubo,Xing}, and the application of sidelink techniques and classical maximum likelihood methods in highway scenarios \cite{chen2023multirisenabled}.}

+{Although RIS-aided localization algorithms have been extensively studied, the passive nature of RIS typically restricts these algorithms to being designed primarily based on the received signal at the BS, i.e., BS information.
+Nevertheless, the high cost and power consumption associated with radio-frequency chains often leads to a limited number of antennas at the BS, resulting in lower-dimensional BS information.
+This constraint can adversely affect the ability to accurately distinguish locations. }